Author: Kathleen Rea

 Intersecting power issues: The complex picture

 We are all a mix of intersecting power imbalances.
 For example, I am a teacher in my CI community.
-This role affords me a position of power in my community.
+This role gives me a position of power in my community.
 I am also a woman.
 My CI community cannot avoid the “soup” of systemic sexism that we all stew in regardless of whether we realize it or not.
 Being a woman has, at times, put me in a position of disempowerment even though I am a well-known local teacher.
-Developing writing skills and finding the bravery to write about consent issues in the CI world has made me a target for harassment but in recent years has also put me in a position of influence worldwide.
+Writing about consent issues in the CI world has made me a target for harassment but in recent years has also put me in a position of influence worldwide.
 I am also a white person who society affords privileges due to systemic racism.
 I benefit in many ways from the privileges the dominant culture gives me.
 I am middle class and had access to higher education yet I am an artist in a society that undervalues the arts.
 I also have autism.
 People with Autism Spectrum Disorder (ASD) are a misunderstood and often invisible group in the CI world.
 I am an aging woman in a youth-orientated culture.
 As I grow older, I am increasingly disempowered and made invisible by the dominant culture except for moments in which the tables turn and my age is seen as a sign of wisdom.
-So, as you can see understanding how my position of power plays out in my community relationships is complex.
+Understanding how my position of power plays out in my community relationships is complex due to intersecting identities.

-I have been talking about intersecting power issues within a person but there are also intersecting power imbalances that occur between partners.
+I have been talking about intersecting identities within a person but there are also intersecting power imbalances that occur between partners.
 I will use my husband and myself as an example.
-I have been teaching CI for 19 years and have a greater level of CI skill and experience than he has.
+I have been teaching Contact Improvisation for over 20 years and have a greater level of CI skill and experience than he has.
 This has caused him to feel disempowered at times within our dance relationship.
-I, therefore, make an effort to support his autonomy as a CI dancer and I admit when we first met him I “bossed” him around always trying to teach him skills instead of just dancing with him and letting him find his own way.
+I, therefore, make an effort to support his autonomy as a dancer and I admit when we first met him I “bossed” him around always trying to teach him skills instead of just dancing with him and letting him find his own way.
 Looking back I think that I was not acting with integrity in relation to my position of power as a teacher.
 Once I stopped doing this our dance relationship became stronger and more enjoyable for both of us.
 We also have power imbalances in relation to finances.
 My husband is an engineer and I am an artist.
-This means there is an earning differential that potentially leaves me feeling disempowered.
+This means there is an earning differential that leaves me at times feeling disempowered.
 He and I have ongoing discussions to attend to the risks involved in all these power differentials.
 It is a work in progress.

 Take a moment to think and or write about the intersecting power issues involved in your unique situation.
 What might they look like?